developer-portal/content/tech/languages/python/pipenv.md

 This will install packages listed in the `Pipfile`.

-Alternatively you can install packages using the `pipenv` command itlsf.
+Alternatively you can install packages using the `pipenv` command itself.
 In order to do that you have to run `pipenv install <package-name>`.
 For example let's install [requests](https://requests.readthedocs.io/en/master/) package.